iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

 }
 ```

-As you can see, we will use elasticsearch **version 6.4.2** in this tutorial.
+As you can see, we will use Elasticsearch **version 6.4.2** in this tutorial.

 ### Install Kibana

 I recommend following the [official instructions](https://www.elastic.co/guide/en/kibana/current/install.html) for installing kibana at your machine's OS.
 I followed [this guide](https://www.elastic.co/guide/en/kibana/current/deb.html) for installing the product via a repository in Ubuntu.

 Start the kibana service and navigate to its home page at [http://localhost:5601](http://localhost:5601).
-We will use heavily the **Dev Tools** which is a powerful console talking to our elasticsearch engine.
+We will heavily use the **Dev Tools** which is a powerful console talking to the Elasticsearch engine.

 ![Kibana Dev tools]({{site.url}}/assets/images/posts/elasticsearch-bucket-aggregations/01-kibana-welcome.png)

-## What we will cover
+## What is it going to be covered

 We are going to deal with:

-- Simple (terms) aggregations and sub-aggregations
+- Terms aggregations
+- Sub-aggregations
-- Nested aggregations
+- Nested and reverse nested aggregations
 - Global aggregations

 Don't be afraid, everything will become very clear once we start playing with the data.